LiaScript/LiaScript/src/typescript/webcomponents/embed/README.md

 __Amtraker:__ https://amtraker.com

-Amtraker is a fast, lightweight, and easy to use Amtrak Train Tracker.
+Amtraker is a fast, lightweight, and easy to use Amtrak, Brightline, and VIA Rail Train Tracker.

 ![logo](/content/images/amtraker_cover.webp)